Create a bot with the Azure Bot Service

-The Azure Bot Service accelerates the process of developing a bot by providing an integrated environment that is purpose-built for bot development.
+The Azure Bot Service accelerates the process of developing a bot by provisioning a web host with one of five bot templates you can modify in an integrated environment that is purpose-built for bot development.
 This tutorial walks you through the process of creating and testing a bot by using the Azure Bot Service.

 You must have a Microsoft Azure subscription before you can use the Azure Bot Service.
 If you do not already have a subscription, you can register for a free trial.

 To create a bot by using the Azure Bot Service, sign in to Azure and complete the following steps.

 Create a new bot service

 In the New blade, navigate to the Data + Analytics category, and select Bot Service.

 In the Bot Service blade, provide the requested information, and click Create to create the bot service and deploy it to the cloud.